 Watching and Waiting

-Early detection and prevention is always the best — both for your pet's health and ultimately for the cost of treatment.
-The "wait and see" approach is OK for perhaps a day, provided your pet is not in pain, still eating, able to relieve themselves normally, etc. Even so, more than 24 hours of being lethargic or "depressed" warrants at least a phone call to your veterinarian to discuss your concerns.
+Early detection and prevention are always the best—both for your pet's health and ultimately for the cost of treatment.
+The "wait and see" approach is OK for perhaps a day provided your pet is not in pain, still eating, able to relieve themselves normally, etc. Even so, more than 24 hours of being lethargic or "depressed" warrants at least a phone call to your veterinarian to discuss your concerns.